Rick Grimes: Comic book series

-Before the zombie apocalypse, Rick was a police officer in the small town of Cynthiana, Kentucky.
+Before the zombie apocalypse, Rick was a police officer in King County, Georgia.
 While in a shootout against an escaped convict with his partner and best friend, Shane Walsh, Rick is wounded and subsequently awakens from a coma some time later.
 After Duane Jones mistakes Rick for a zombie and hits him over the head with a shovel, Duane's father Morgan Jones takes Rick in and informs him about what unfolded during his coma.
 In search of his wife, Lori, and son, Carl, Rick heads to Atlanta, where it is said people were taken for protection.
 Rick runs out of gas and stops at a farm.
 Rick finds the owners inside who have committed suicide.
 Rick throws up outside and searches their barn where he finds a horse.
 Upon arrival, Rick is rescued from a large group of walkers by a fellow survivor named Glenn Rhee, who takes him to a camp where Rick is reunited with his wife Lori and son Carl, as well as Shane.
 Tension between Rick and Shane over leadership of the group and Lori's affections boils over in a confrontation which ends with Carl shooting Shane to protect his father.
 Afterwards, Rick leads the group away from Atlanta, trying to find shelter and safe haven from the undead.
 Rick's early settlement plan proves to be disastrous, as the abandoned planned community he thought to be safe is ultimately found to be zombie infested, resulting in a death of one of their own.
 Lori Grimes, Rick's wife, shamefully admits to Rick that she is pregnant (presumably with Shane's baby), but Rick plans to care for it.
 Carl Grimes, Rick's son, is accidentally shot in the back by a man named Otis, who escorts Rick and another survivor, Tyreese, a recently joined member of Rick's group to the farm of Hershel Greene and his family.
 The group stays there for a brief amount of time before Rick is held at gunpoint by Hershel and forced to move out.
 While on the road again, two other members of the survivors discover a prison, where everyone seeks refuge and settles down.